≡ Menu

 Networking is essential, but the resume is what school principals will review first.

-Who you know may help you with the interview, but it doesn’t guarantee you the job.
+Who you know may help you with the interview, but it doesn’t guarantee the job.

-Communicating what you have done is what will get your foot in the interview door.
+Communicating what you have done will get your foot in the interview door.

 If you submit an unprofessional resume, your chances of getting a teaching job will be slim.